datocms/old-website/src/docs/01_general-concepts/13_pricing.md

 We prorate the price when you change plans so you are only billed for the cost of the new plan less the remaining unused amount from your current plan.

-In case of a downgrade, prorated refundable credits will be created, with a part used to pay the new invoice and the remaining credit balance will be available for future use.
+In case of a downgrade, prorated credits will be created, with a part used to pay the new invoice and the remaining credit balance will be available for future use.

 ### Overcharges on API and bandwidth usage